 This work is not about selling anything or blaming anyone.
-We are not advocating products, methods, ideologies, or gurus.
-The only thing we are suggesting is that educators and parents (you) take the time to learn into a deeper 1st person understanding and appreciation of learning.
+We are not pushing products, methods, ideologies, or gurus.
+We are suggesting that educators and parents (you) take the time to learn into a deeper 1st person understanding of and appreciation of learning.
 Our premise is that the more you understand learning and the role of learning in your life, the better informed you are to help children become ready for the challenges that await them.
-This work is about re-envisioning our roles as parents and educators towards becoming more effective stewards of our children’s learning.
+Our work is about re-orienting our roles as parents and educators towards learning to be ever better stewards of the health of our children’s learning.

 Many people are looking for magical bullets – they want to skip over the effort involved in understanding the issues and jump to the solutions.
-But buying into solutions to problems that we don’t sufficiently understand short-circuits our learning about the problems.
-If you’re not interested in learning your way into a deeper first-person understanding, if you’re looking for a quick fix that you don’t have to invest any effort into understanding, then this work is probably not for you.
-We are not about ‘magic bullets’ – we are about ‘magic glasses’ – better said, ‘learning lenses’ .
-If you want to make a difference, there just isn’t any substitute for your 1st person learning
+But when we buy into solutions to problems that we don’t sufficiently understand it short-circuits our learning about the problems.
+If you’re not interested in learning your way into a deeper first-person understanding, if you’re looking for a quick fix that you don’t have to invest any effort into, then this work is probably not for you.
+We are not about ‘magic bullets’ – we are about ‘magic glasses’ – better said, ‘learning lenses’.
+If you want to make a difference, there just isn’t any substitute for your 1st person learning.

 WHAT OUR KNOWLEDGE TELLS US TO SEE